2008 North Carolina Council of State election

-North Carolina elections to choose members of the Council of State (who head various executive branch departments) were held November 4, 2008.
+Elections were held in North Carolina to choose members of the Council of State (who head various executive branch departments) were held November 4, 2008.
 This coincided with the presidential, U.S. Senate, U.S. House, gubernatorial, and statewide judicial elections.

 Primary elections were held on May 6, 2008, for races in which more than one candidate filed for a party's nomination.

 One of the results of the general election was that women held a majority (six of 10) of the seats on the Council of State for the first time.
 Only one incumbent, Republican state auditor Les Merritt, was defeated.
 Democrats held the open races for governor, lieutenant governor, treasurer, and insurance commissioner.

 Governor of North Carolina

 Governor Mike Easley term-limited, so he was not able to run for a third consecutive term as governor.
 Lieutenant Governor Bev Perdue won the Democratic primary, and Charlotte mayor Pat McCrory won the Republican primary.
 Michael Munger was the nominee of the Libertarian Party.

 Purdue defeated McCrory in the general election with 50.3% of the vote to McCrory's 46.9%.
 Perdue was the first female governor of North Carolina.